Harmonia: Enhancing Data Placement and Migration in Hybrid Storage Systems via Multi-Agent Reinforcement Learning: Motivation

-Third, RL is a suitable approach even for random access patterns compared to heuristic and supervised learning because an RL approach learns the expected performance impact of placement or migration on a target storage device instead of predicting future I/O accesses directly.
-This allows the RL agents to implicitly learn value-based policies, even when the access patterns are random.
+First, RL learns online from system-level feedback without (i) prior training on labeled data, or (ii) frequent retraining.
+This enables continuous adaptation to changes in workload access patterns and system conditions, which are common in HSS environments.

-To demonstrate the dynamic changes in workload access patterns, we show the virtual addresses accessed and I/O request sizes during a 300-second execution of an example workload, ssd-02 (see \S\ref{sec:evaluation_methodology} for evaluation methodology), in \figs{\ref{fig:workload_characteristics}}(a) and \ref{fig:workload_characteristics}(b) respectively.
+Second, RL naturally handles complex decision-making tasks in which each action modifies the system state and influences long-term system behavior.
+By optimizing cumulative returns (e.g.,~\cite{sutton1998reinforcement,sutton1999policy, ke2018modeling}), RL learns policies that account for long-term effects of their decisions.
+This property makes RL well-suited for HSS data management where placement and migration decisions affect device utilization (e.g., bandwidth) and overall system performance.

-We make two key observations: (1) the application accesses a broad range of virtual addresses (1$\times 10^9$) without fixed patterns.
-(2) the I/O request sizes vary from random accesses (i.e., 4KiB) to large sequential accesses (i.e., 128KiB).
-We observe such dynamic access pattern variations in all our chosen workloads.
-HSS system conditions can also change dynamically.
-For example, the device capacity utilization changes with each write operation, and access latencies vary significantly when multiple applications access a device concurrently.
-Prior heuristic and supervised learning based approaches (see S\ref{subsec:motivation_methodology}) make fixed decisions at infrequent intervals, and cannot adapt efficiently to the dynamic variations in workload access patterns and system conditions (see \S\ref{subsec:motivation_effectiveness} for our motivational results).
-Prior work Sibyl~\cite{singh2022sibyl} shows that RL outperforms heuristic-(e.g.,~\cite{matsui2017design, matsui2017tri}) and supervised-learning-based (e.g., ~\cite{doudali2019kleio, shetti2019machine}) approaches for HSS data placement.
-However, \sibyl{} partially uses RL for HSS data-management (i.e., RL for data-placement and a heuristic approach for data migration) that leaves a large gap between its performance and that of an \oracle{} approach (as we discuss in \S\ref{subsec:motivation_effectiveness}).
+Third, RL is effective even for irregular access patterns typical of HSS environments because it implicitly learns value-based policies that estimate the performance impact of decisions rather than directly predicting future I/O \camii{requests}. \camii{To illustrate irregular access patterns in modern data-intensive workloads, we show the virtual addresses accessed and I/O request sizes during a 300-second execution of one of our chosen workloads, ssd-02 (see \S\ref{sec:evaluation_methodology} for evaluation methodology), in \figs{\ref{fig:workload_characteristics}}(a) and \ref{fig:workload_characteristics}(b) respectively.
+We make two key observations: (1) the application accesses a wide range of virtual addresses (1$\times 10^9$) without recurring access patterns.
+(2) the I/O request sizes vary from random accesses (i.e., 4KiB) to large sequential accesses (i.e., \camiv{128 KiB}).
+We observe similar dynamic variations in many of our chosen workloads.
+Prior heuristic and supervised learning based approaches (see \camiv{\S\ref{subsec:motivation_methodology}}) make fixed decisions at coarse intervals, and cannot adapt efficiently to the dynamic variations in workload access patterns and system conditions (see \S\ref{subsec:motivation_effectiveness}).
+Sibyl~\cite{singh2022sibyl} shows that RL outperforms heuristic-based (e.g.,~\cite{matsui2017design, matsui2017tri}) and supervised-learning-based (e.g., ~\cite{doudali2019kleio, shetti2019machine}) approaches for HSS data placement. }